MrHedmad/kerblam/README.md

   and leave in its way a symlink, so that everything works just like before.
   This can be useful when your data is particularly bulky and you want to save it on some other drive.
-- :pushpin: `kerblam data` can be used to check the number and size of local data files, and remove/export them.
-  Can also be used to just export the output data that the pipeline produces for sharing with others or for usage in writing reports/papers.

 Kerblam! is *not* and does not want to be:
 - A pipeline manager like `snakemake` and `nextflow`: It supports and helps